nodejs/wiki-archive/Intl.md

         [the ICU Users Guide](http://userguide.icu-project.org/icudata)
         for many more details.
         * "53l" will be "53b" on a big endian machine.
+   * Note that this option is also useful for [updating ICU's time zone data](http://userguide.icu-project.org/datetime/timezone#TOC-Update-the-time-zone-data-for-ICU4C).

 # Verifying an `Intl` build
 - [btest402.js](https://github.com/srl295/btest402) is a very basic test of whether `Intl` is built correctly.